rgeshay/GeshayPortfolio/assignments3_4.md

 ## Step 5D: Build Last Solution
 <p>
 After this conversation, I realized I really needed to rework my title so that it was clearer.
 I think some of the context was muddied by relying on the subtitle as well, so I plan to remove that while also making the title more specific/informative.
 I also wanted to edit the X-axis to reflect what the percentages are refering to, so I updated it to "Percent of Respondents".
 I edited the spacing a bit between the legend items and then added padding to the edges of the grpahic.
 It took a long time to ensure my Y-axis labels were all visible (not overlapping) and the graphic's text colors were matching.
 After all of this, my final product is below.
-I can't resize it smaller without the labels getting messed up.
   <br>
   </p>